ldpjay/cocos2d-x-3-android-template/README.md

 ### To do List

-1. Ant support
-2. Android Proguard support
+1. Android Proguard support
-3. NDK debug support
+2. NDK debug support

 You can fork this template at [My Github](https://github.com/myourys/cocos2d-x-3-android-template).